NotaTeamAquaSpy/NotaTeamAquaSpy/README.md

 - 🚫 NAUR, **POKÉPHILIA, VOLO & GHETSIS KINS, HARDENSHIPPING DO NOT INTERACT!** OFF WITH YE' TO DAVY JONES LOCKER!
 - ৻ AS WELL AS YOU ''VALENTINOS'' OF DE' HASBIN HOTEL, WALK THE BLANK!!
 MATEY!
 AND NO SLURS EITHER, YE' SWAMP DOGS!
 ↪ DO NOT FORCE YER' DASTARDLY HEADCANNONS UPON ME!
 I DO NOT GIVE YE' RAT ARSE!!!
 - 💞️ W/Nobody Rn!!!
-Yarg... 💔
+Yarg...
 - 📫 How to reach me ye'ask?
 YARRR!
 YOU SKULLWAG, ASK ME FOR CONTACTS AND IF YARRR ARE WORHTY!!!
 I'LL SAY YARR!
 YARHARHAR!
 - ☝🤓 Fun fact: A Matelotage is a type of Gay Marriage for Pirates, where they can extchange sexual favours.
 ---
 ARG!
 YOUR MATEY DOES LOTS OF SPRITE WORK, TINTING SHENANIGANS, OBJECTION.LOLS & OTHER ARTS... **DO NOT COPY** YOUR MATIES WORK!
 OR OFF THE DE BLANK WITH YE'S....
 ALTHOUGH! *YOU MAY TAKE INSPIRATION* BUT **YOU MUST ASK FIRST!** BUT NEVER EVVVAAR take inspo FROM MY OCS!
-(ORIGINAL characters)
+(ORIGINAL characters) NO MATTER WAT MATEY!!

 ——→ If Yar Matey doesn't interact or sit with ye' it's not because i want'chu to talk de' plank.
-It's because yar matey is very shy and nervous sometimes, whike other times they are very excited and talkative...
+It's because yar matey is very shy and nervous sometimes, while other times they are very excited and talkative...

 =Basics=
  🍥↓Comfs↓🍥